verbman/dmngine/README.md

 Select the `rules-container` folder.
 At this point VSCode will by utilising the `/docker-compose.yml` file spin up two docker images, `rules` for authoring and publishing dmn files and `testing` for testing the API endpoints that the first container exposes for executing the dmn files.
-VSCode at this point also installs a number of VSCode extensions to this image.
+VSCode at this point also installs a number of VSCode extensions to each image.

 Once VSCode has reopened within the Dev Container, access the terminal in vscode to run any of the following commands.